bdsegal/gammaDist/README.md

 ```

 ## References
+Butler, R. W. (2007).
+Saddlepoint approximations with applications, volume 22.
+Cambridge University Press.

 Klar, B. (2015).
 A note on gamma difference distributions.
 Journal of Statistical Computation and Simulation 85, 3708–3715.

+Lugannani, R. and Rice, S. (1980).
+Saddle point approximation for the distribution of the sum of independent random variables.
+Advances in applied probability 12, 475–490.